fgutierrezsticta/datasets_YL/README.md

-# datasets YL
+# Datasets of *Yarrowia lipolytica*

-Datasets obtained from Uniprot about strains of *Yarrowia lipolytica*.
+This repository included datasets and subsets about proteins presented in strains of *Yarrowia lipolytica*.